Riyadh: Modern history

 According to the Global Financial Centres Index, Riyadh ranked at 77 in 2016–2017.
 Though the rank moved up to 69 in 2018, diversification in the economy of the capital is required in order to avoid what the World Bank called a "looming poverty crisis" brought on by lingering low oil prices and rich state benefits.

 Since 2017, Riyadh has been the target of missiles from Yemen.
 In March 2018, one person died as a result of a missile attack.
-The number of missiles which targeted Riyadh are a small portion of the dozens of missiles fired from Yemen at Saudi Arabia due to the Saudi Arabian-led intervention in Yemen.
+The number of missiles which targeted Riyadh are a small portion of the dozens of missiles fired from Yemen at Saudi Arabia due to the Saudi-led intervention in the Yemeni civil war.
 In April 2018, heavy gunfire was heard in Khozama; this led to rumors of a coup attempt.